Faith Church, Hungary: Social programs and publications

 The Faith and Morals Cultural Foundation performs social services, provides aid to families, cares for the elderly and also pursues teaching, training, information distribution and cultural services.

 Faith Church maintains elementary schools in Budapest, Pécs, Nyíregyháza and Salgótarján and a kindergarten in Kecskemét.
 The state-accredited theological college, Saint Paul’s Academy, functions in Budapest.

 The Church has published a weekly news magazine, Hetek, since 1997.

 Beliefs

 The denomination has a charismatic confession of faith.

-On the 16th of November, 2019, the head of the church, Sándor Németh, on a service described yoga as "a physical exercise of demon worship."
+In a service on 16 November 2019, Németh described yoga as "a physical exercise of demon worship."